 - Discover types of rental vehicles available in Iceland

-Table of content
+Table of Contents

-- What is the length of the Ring Road?
+- What is the Iceland Ring Road?

-- Rental car recommendation
+- Rental Car Recommendations

-- Top Iceland attractions around the Ring Road
+- Iceland Ring Road Itinerary

 - The Best Time to Drive the Ring Road

-- Can I drive the Ring Road of Iceland in the winter?
+- Can I Drive the Ring Road of Iceland in the Winter?

-The driving and road conditions on the Ring Road
+The Driving Conditions on Iceland Ring Road

 In the summer, the driving conditions are generally great!
 The road is well paved, except for a short stretch in East Iceland, and easy to navigate with a 2WD vehicle.
 If you do plan to venture off the Ring Road though then make sure you rent a 4X4 vehicle.
 If you are visiting during the shoulder seasons (spring or fall) you may still encounter unpredictable weather, so it’s always better to be on the safe side and rent a 4X4.